|

 Critical pragmatism: a new approach to professional and business ethics.
 In L. Zsolnai (ed.), Interdisciplinary Yearbook of Business Ethics, Vol. I, Oxford, UK, and Bern, Switzerland: Peter Lang Academic Publishers, 2006, pp. 53-85.
 [ISSN 1661-5999] [ISBN 3-03910-750-X] [US-ISBN 0-8204-8010-X] A

 brief introduction to critical systems heuristics (CSH).
-ECOSENSUS project web
+ECOSENSUS Publications, Knowledge Media Institute

 C. West Churchman, 1913-2004.
 Journal of the Operational Research